 Nutrition Matters Podcast: How Connecting to our Instinct to Eat can Help us Make Peace with Food

 Food Psych Podcast: “The Wellness Diet and Feeding Kids with Virginia Sole-Smith”

 Dietitians Unplugged Podcast: “Exploring The Eating Instinct with Virginia Sole-Smith”

 Courageously Go Podcast: “Our Relationship with Food: An Interview with Virginia Sole-Smith”

 The Appetite Podcast: An Interview with Virginia Sole-Smith

 Book Cougars Podcast: “Author Spotlight with Virginia Sole-Smith”

 Albany Times Union: “Taking issue with food issues”

 Moms Don’t Have Time to Read Books Podcast: Virginia Sole-Smith

-Sign up for my monthly(ish) newsletter to get my latest news, inspiration and event info.
+Sign up for my newsletter if you like rants on the diet industry, sometimes more random musings, and answers to your questions about how to parent without passing on your own toxic body image crap.
 As a thank you, I’ll send you my five strategies (culled from my book research) for protecting your own eating instincts, and improving your relationship with food.